Popobawa: Description and behaviour

 Popobawa is a shapeshifter and described as taking different forms, not just that of a bat as its name implies.
 It can take either human or animal form, and metamorphose from one into the other.
 Popobawa typically visits homesteads at night, but can also be seen in the daytime.
 It is sometimes associated with the presence of a sulfurous odor, but this is not always the case.
 Popobawa attacks men, women and children, and may attack all of the members of a household, before passing on to another house in the neighbourhood.
-Its nocturnal attacks can comprise simple physical assault and/or poltergeist-like phenomena; but most feared is sexual assault and the anal rape of men and women.
+Its nocturnal attacks can comprise simple physical assault and/or poltergeist-like phenomena; But most feared is sexual assault and the anal rape of men and women.

 Victims are often urged to tell others that they have been assaulted, and are threatened with repeat visits by Popobawa if they do not.
-During Popobawa panics many people try to guard against attack by spending the night awake outside of their houses, often huddled around an open fire with other family members and neighbours.
+During Popobawa panics many people try to guard against attack by spending the night awake outside their houses, often huddled around an open fire with other family members and neighbours.
 Panics occur most often in Zanzibar, throughout the island of Pemba and in the north and west of Unguja island, including Zanzibar City.
 Episodes have also been reported in Dar es Salaam and other towns on the mainland coast of Tanzania.